higginbg/ncm-inc/site/content/about/james-guerra.md

 ---
-name: James Guerra
+title: James Guerra
-position: President
+subtitle: President
 image: "/img/portraits/james-guerra.jfif"
+order: 1
 ---

-James Guerra is the President of NCM Inc. He helped start NCM back in 2015 with help from his father, the vice president.
-When not working he enjoys spending time with friends and family, along with playing the guitar.
+James helped start NCM in 2015 with help from his father, the vice president.
+When not working, he enjoys spending time with friends and family, along with playing the guitar.